sachinym/Github-Advanced-Security/Module1-Software_Composition_Analysis.md

     - Dependency Review Action
   - Ask if there are any questions before moving on to the next section
   - Reinforce the need for SCA and how this happens in a developer-friendly fashion

+> Note:
+>
+> The workflow is already in the repository, but we are going to walk through the configuration of this workflow to understand how it works.
+Modify the existing workflow to demonstrate the functionality of the action (file: `dependency-review.yml`).